albin-johansson/tactile/docs/godot.md

 ### Tile Layers

-Tile layers are exported as `TileMap` nodes.
+Tile layers are fully supported, and are exported as `TileMap` nodes.

 ### Object Layers & Objects

-Each object layer is converted to a `Node2D`, all of which have their objects stored as immediate children nodes.
-Rectangle and ellipse objects are both converted to `Area2D` nodes, with attached `CollisionShape2D` nodes.
-Rectangle objects naturally use `RectangleShape2D` as the collision shape, whilst ellipses are not directly supported by Godot, so they are assigned `CircleShape2D` shapes instead.
-The strategy employed by Tactile when translating ellipse objects consists of comparing the width and height, and using the larger of the two as the diameter.
+Each object layer is exported as a `Node2D` node, which have their objects stored as immediate children nodes.
+Rectangle and ellipse objects are exported as `Area2D` nodes, with attached `CollisionShape2D` nodes.
+Rectangle objects naturally use `RectangleShape2D` as the collision shape, whilst ellipses are not directly supported by Godot, so they are approximated as polygons using `CollisionPolygon2D`.
 Finally, point objects are simply converted to plain `Node2D` nodes.

 ### Group Layers